anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ## Design of the application

-We will create a CLI that asks for master password and auxilliary input to produce derived password.
+We will create a CLI that asks for master password and auxiliary input to produce derived password.
 The password is going to by pasted to our buffer.
 So that we can Copy paste it in the browser window that asks for it.